-The hirer shall not sublet his hiring, but may, with the consent of the Management Committee, surrender his hiring, so that the premises may be re-let.
-Should the accommodation not be re-let, the whole of the charge will be payable by the hirer, unless the cancellation is made at least six weeks before the date the premises are required, when only the Booking Deposit will be forfeited.
+The hirer shall not sublet his hiring, but may, with the consent of the Management Committee, surrender his hiring, so that the premises may be relet.
+All requests to surrender a hiring must be made in writing and delivered to the Booking Secretary.
+Should the accommodation not be relet, the whole of the charge will be payable by the hirer, unless the cancellation is made at least six weeks before the date the premises are required, when only the Booking Deposit will be forfeited.

 7. LICENSABLE ACTIVITIES